MicrosoftDocs/win32/desktop-src/Msi/updating-directory-structure-for-an-upgrade.md

 ---
-Description: 'Use the database editor Orca that is provided with the SDK, or another editor, to open the Directory table in MNP2001.msi.' ms.assetid: '4387bd36-c464-43e9-a425-a2ee6993fde5'
+Description: Use the database editor Orca that is provided with the SDK, or another editor, to open the Directory table in MNP2001.msi. ms.assetid: 4387bd36-c464-43e9-a425-a2ee6993fde5
-title: Updating Directory Structure for an Upgrade
+title: Updating Directory Structure for an Upgrade ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Updating Directory Structure for an Upgrade